Skip to content

 }

-We will break down this function in detail in Part 40 when we discuss C++ template metaprogramming.
-For now, you just need to know: the compiler checks for you at compile time whether "this baud rate's error is acceptable at your clock frequency."
-If it is not acceptable, compilation fails directly—rather than waiting until you flash the firmware to the board only to discover that everything you receive is garbled.
+We will break down this function in detail in Part 40 when discussing C++ template drivers.
+For now, you just need to know: the compiler checks for you at compile time whether "this baud rate is acceptable given your clock frequency."
+If not, the compilation fails directly—rather than you discovering after flashing the board that everything received is garbage.

 Flow Control

-UART also has an optional mechanism called flow control, used to prevent data loss when the receiver cannot process data fast enough.
+UART has an optional mechanism called Flow Control, used to prevent data loss when the receiver cannot process data in time.
 There are two methods:

-Hardware flow control uses two additional signal lines: RTS (Request To Send) and CTS (Clear To Send).
-When the receiver's buffer is nearly full, it pulls the RTS signal high to tell the transmitter "pause transmission"; when the buffer has space again, it pulls RTS low to resume transmission.
-CTS works in the opposite direction—the transmitter checks the CTS signal to decide whether to continue sending.
+Hardware flow control uses two extra signal lines: RTS (Request To Send) and CTS (Clear To Send).
+When the receiver's buffer is nearly full, it pulls RTS high to tell the transmitter "pause transmission"; when there is space in the buffer, it pulls RTS low to resume.
+CTS is the reverse direction—the transmitter checks the CTS signal to decide whether to continue transmitting.

-Software flow control uses special control characters XON (0x11) and XOFF (0x13) to replace the hardware signal lines.
-The receiver sends XOFF to tell the other side to pause, and XON to tell it to resume.
-The advantage is that no extra wires are needed; the disadvantage is that these control characters cannot appear in normal data.
+Software flow control uses special control characters XON (0x11) and XOFF (0x13) instead of hardware lines.
+The receiver sends XOFF to pause the other party and XON to resume.
+The advantage is no extra wires are needed; the disadvantage is that these control characters cannot appear in the normal data stream.

-Our code is configured with no flow control (HwFlowControl::None), which is the simplest setup.
-For 115200 baud debug communication, the data volume is usually small, so flow control is unnecessary.
-In high-speed communication or high-volume scenarios (such as transferring a firmware image over UART), you might need to consider enabling hardware flow control.
+Our code is configured for no flow control (HwFlowControl::None), which is the simplest setup.
+For 115200 baud debug communication, the data volume is usually low, so flow control is not needed.
+In high-speed communication or high-volume scenarios (such as transferring a firmware image via UART), you might need to enable hardware flow control.

 cpp